Suffering from Foot or Ankle Pain? See Why You Should Choose a Foot & Ankle Orthopedic Surgeon for the best possible care.

 FOOT & ANKLE TREATMENTS & PROCEDURES:

 Some foot and ankle problems will require surgery, some will not.
-Whatever the case, our foot and ankle specialists will work with you to find the best treatment for you.
+Whatever the case, our foot and ankle specialists in Omaha will work with you to find the best treatment for you.
 We offer both surgical and non-surgical treatments, including:

 - Achilles Tendon Lengthening